ankiviewer/ankiviewer/README.md

 + Load database
   + from local (button to load data from the local s3 file)
-  + from s3 (button to load into the database, the current sqlite3 file) (separate socket for each of these)
+  + from s3 (button to load into the database, the current sqlite3 file)
+  + soft reload (perform diffs on the current database which should be a lot faster).
+  + hard reload (delete entire notes from database and reload them in entirely from scratch).
+(separate socket for each of these operations)
 + Show last sqlite3 upload time and database load time from each s3 and local as well as local change time
 + Rules management (a list of all rules with current stats for each rule with ability to run a rule through the database) (socket connection here)